“I could sing all night for you.” – Judy Garland, Las Vegas, June 15, 1965

 Judy appeared at The Half Note nightclub in Greenwich Village, NYC.
 Anita O’Day was appearing there.
 O’Day was staying with Judy and Mickey Deans at friend Charlie Cochran’s apartment.
 The latter three went to see Day at the nightclub, where Day invited Judy on stage to sing “Day In, Day Out” and “Over the Rainbow.”
 An audiotape of Judy and O’Day having an impromptu “jam session” which was restored and remastered and released on the wonderful 2014 CD set “Swan Songs, First Flights.”

 These two photos above are dated this day and are believed to be the last photos ever taken of Judy Garland.
-Provided by Bobby Waters.
+Judy is seen with her friend Bob Jorgenson.
+The photos were provided by Bobby Waters.
 Thanks, Bobby!

 June 15, 2009: This article about the upcoming Blu-ray debut of The Wizard of Oz in celebration of its 70th anniversary was published in the weekly trade magazine “Home Media Magazine.”

 Unfortunately, the extended “If I Only Had A Brain” was not remastered in high-definition as touted in this article and other press releases.
 When the set was re-released with new packaging and new collectibles in 2013 for the 75th anniversary it was still in standard definition.

 Check out The Judy Room’s DVD page for details about this release and tons of photos of the various versions here.